 On Monday, hundreds of demonstrators in Port Sudan protested against the ongoing peace negotiations on the Eastern Sudan track in Juba.
-The protestors demand an immediate suspension of peace talks on East Sudan track until the negotiating parties can incorporate the concluded Eastern Sudanese tribal agreement.
+The protestors demand an immediate suspension of peace talks on Eastern Sudan Track until the negotiating parties can incorporate the concluded Eastern Sudanese tribal agreement.

 They also demanded better representation in the current peace talks.
 “Through a factual consultative conference that can be held by the regional actors we can have a solid representation,” they added.